cygni/aoc_example/day04/README.md

 # Python

-This project compiles the binary and adds it to a minimal image.
+This project adds the source to a minimal Python image.

 ## How to build
 ```bash